We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 Households are considered to be below the UK poverty line if their income is below 60% of the median household income after housing costs for that year.

-In London people counted as being in poverty most frequently live in working households.
+We can see that more Londoners living in poverty are in working households than in workless households.
 This has been consistently the case for the last decade.
-In 2021/22 we find some 910,000 people in poverty are living in working households whereas just 370,000 in poverty are living in working-age workless households.
+In 2022/23 we find some 930,000 people in poverty are living in working households.
+By contrast, 380,000 people in poverty are living in working-age workless households.

 A similar pattern is true if we look at children in poverty.
-510,000 children in poverty live in households where someone is in work, whereas 160,000 live in workless households.
+480,000 children in poverty live in households where som…

 Poverty rates vary significantly across different demographic groups in London.
-The highest poverty rates are experienced by workless families (52%) and households comprised of single people with children (47%).
-Black and minority ethnic groups are far more likely to be in poverty (33%) than white people (18%), and single pensioners also see a higher than average poverty rate at 30%.
+The highest poverty rates are experienced by workless families (50%) and households comprised of single people with children (47%).
+Black and minority ethnic groups are far more likely to be in poverty (34%) than white people (17%), and single pensioners also see a higher than average poverty rate a…

 Average income deprivation percentile of the neighbourhoods schools are located in by Ofsted rating (2023)